Getting Started

 Code Generation

 Let's look deeper at the interaction execution above.
 You can notice the interaction takes some data as input, input which is used to generate the prompt sent to the LLM.
+Also, the interaction instructs the LLM to respond in JSON and not in plain text.
+Otherwise, in complex cases it will be difficult to parse the result and structure it.

-But in real world applications the input and response data may be quite complex. \
+.
+But in real world applications the input and response data may be quite complex.

 This is why in real life applications managing the input and output data structures becomes hard without having a strong typing system.
+Here is where code generation becomes handy.

-In short, code generation will generate high level classes along with typescript interfaces which describe the input and the output data.
+In short, code generation will generate high level classes along with TypeScript interfaces which describe the input and the output data.
 Let's suppose we generated the code for the interaction above.
 The generated code will look like this:

 /**